giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

             ]
 ```

 A `run` method must also be implemented.
-This is the method that will be called when the plugin is invoked, it must return a `TreeGrid` structure, which Volatility will then take care of pretty printing.
-The `TreeGrid` structure, however, if generally populated by a `_generator` method, which is then where the work really takes place.
+This is the method that will be called when the plugin is invoked, it must return a `TreeGrid` structure, which Volatility will then take care of pretty-printing.
+The `TreeGrid` structure, however, is generally populated by a `_generator` method, which is then where the work really takes place.
 Here's the `run` method for my class.

 ```python
 def run(self):
     return renderers.TreeGrid([("Content", str)], self._generator())
 ```

 Moving on, the first task to accomplish is to find the right process to work on.
-This is done though the `pslist` plugin, and I feel this is one of those situations where Volatility documentation could use some love.
-The `pslist` plugin implements the `PsList` class, which returns a `TreeGrid` as a result of its `run` method, like all plugins have to.
-However the pretty text representation isn't what you want when processing `pslist` output.
-Instead, you want a iterable object containing `EPROCESS` objects (Volatility internal representation of a process).
+This is done through the `pslist` plugin, and I feel this is one of those situations where Volatility documentation could use some love.
+The `pslist` plugin implements the `PsList` class, which returns a `TreeGrid` as a result of its `run` method like all plugins have to.
+However, the pretty text representation isn't what you want when processing the `pslist` output.
+Instead, you want an iterable object containing `EPROCESS` objects (Volatility internal representation of a process).
 This can be achieved with a `list_processes` function defined in `PsList` which is not documented anywhere.
-In order to understand how the function worked, and what to pass to it as arguments, I had to dig through the implementation of other plugins to find useful references.
+To understand how the function worked, and what to pass to it as arguments, I had to dig through the implementation of other plugins to find useful references.
 In any event, the function takes `self.context` (not sure what this is), the memory translation layer, the symbols, and a filter function callback as arguments.
 After some digging, I found out that the filter function is basically meant to return `True` when something is passed to it that we want to exclude.
-In other implementation this is used, for example, to exclude PIDs from processing.
-In our case we don't want to do any filtering so the function always returns `False`.
+In other implementations this is used, for example, to exclude PIDs from processing.
+In our case, we don't want to do any filtering so the function always returns `False`.
 After that, each `EPROCESS` is checked to see if the `ImageFileName` (aka the name of the file on disk the process was started from) matches "notepad.exe".
 If so, the `EPROCESS` object is returned.
 Some casting is needed to convert the `ImageFileName` attribute to native Python strings.

 ```python